ada-b-zhang/dodgeball/README.md

 ## Collaboration 👥

-This project was created in collaboration with Ben Cohan.
+This project was created in collaboration with Ben Cohen.
 It utilizes gamebox, an original work by Luther Tychonievich.

 ## Game Overview 🎮